-While not as nutritiously plentiful as your garden-variety red tomato, they contain antioxidants and can help you sneak some extra fiber into your diet without adding in too many extra calories.
+While not as nutritiously plentiful as your garden-variety red tomato, they contain small amounts of antioxidants and can help you sneak some extra fiber into your diet without adding in many extra calories.
+They are also a

 Check out a healthy tomatillo salsa or better yet a roasted tomatillo chicken rice bowl packed with protein and fiber.

-To find fresh goji berries, you’ll have to visit a Chinese plantation.
+To find fresh goji berries, you’ll have to visit a Chinese farm.
 But they’re also typically found at specialty food stores in dried form, sometimes labeled as wolfberries.

-Goji berries contain protein and numerous healthy amino acids such as tyramine.
-They’re high in antioxidants, which help immune function and cell health.
 If you’re trying them for the first time, know that it’s possible to be allergic to them.
-You’ll want to stop eating them should you develop a rash or become ill.
+You’ll want to stop eating them if you develop a rash or become ill.

 To get more beneficial nightshades in your diet, try adding goji berries into this double berry cobbler.

-According to researchers at the Gerontological Society of America, evidence from recent studies show that blueberries contain flavonoids, specifically one called anthocyanin, that’s directly associated with cognitive benefits.
+According to researchers, evidence from recent studies show that blueberries contain flavonoids, specifically one called anthocyanin, that’s directly associated with cognitive benefits.